ammarlakis/github-iac/README.md

 ## Project Overview

 This project automates the provisioning and management of GitHub resources using Terraform.
-Resources are defined in YAML files for simplicity and flexibility, allowing easy updates, tracking, and the ability to enforce policies later using [OPA](https://www.openpolicyagent.org/docs/latest/terraform/).
+Resources are defined in YAML files for simplicity and flexibility, allowing easy updates, tracking, and the ability to extend the logic around managing these files.

 ### Project Structure